Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/04_multiqc.md

 The key thing to note here is that MultiQC needs to be run once for all upstream outputs.

-From the information above we know that the input for `multiqc` is the `results/` directory, specifically, the files and directories within `results/`.
-We will need to bring the outputs of the `FASTQC` (`fastqc_gut_logs/`) and `QUANTIFICATION` (`gut/`) processes into a single channel as input to `MULTIQC`.
+From the information above we know that for the original bash script the inputs for `multiqc` are the files and directories within the `results/` directory.
+Specifically, the inputs are the outputs from the `fastqc` and `salmon quant` commands.
+To replicate this for our new process, we will need to bring the outputs of the `FASTQC` (`fastqc_gut_logs/`) and `QUANTIFICATION` (`gut/`) processes into a single channel as input to `MULTIQC`.

 !!! warning "Why you should NOT use the `publishDir` folder as a process input"

-    It might make sense to have the `results/` folder (set by `publishDir`) as the input to the process here, but it may not exist until the workflow finishes.
+    It might make sense to have the `results/` folder (set by `publishDir`) as the input to the process here, but **it may not exist until the workflow finishes**.

     Using the `publishDir` as a process input can cause downstream processes to run prematurely, even if the directory is empty or incomplete.
 In this case, MultiQC might miss some inputs.

-    Use **channels** to pass data between processes.
+    Always use **channels** to pass data between processes.
 Channels enable Nextflow to track outputs and ensure that downstream processes only run when all required data is ready, maintaining proper worfklow control.